A Donor’s Guide to Strategic Political Giving

 Credit: Wallpaperflare.com

-- Quick-fix tactics like negative TV ads, spam emails, and robocalls hurt us in the long run, by eroding voter trust and reinforcing a purely transactional view of civic participation.
+• Quick-fix tactics like negative TV ads, spam emails, and robocalls hurt us in the long run, eroding trust and reinforcing a purely transactional view of civic participation.

-- Candidates only marginally shift turnout in the majority of cases, vs. transforming the electorate in a durable way.
+• Candidates only marginally shift turnout in the majority of cases, rather than growing or altering the electorate in a substantial or durable way.

 Blue Tent, the widely-respected Democratic donor advising publication, makes this case eloquently in “The Problem with Giving to Political Candidates”: